systemctl start/status/stop/restart wazuh-manager

 }

-Once logged in, you can access any API endpoint using the below structure.
+Once authenticated, you can access any API endpoint using the below structure.
 Replace <METHOD> with the desired method and <ENDPOINT> with the string corresponding to the endpoint you wish to access.
 If you are not using an environment variable, replace $TOKEN with the obtained JWT.

 # curl -k -X <METHOD> "https://localhost:55000/<ENDPOINT>" -H "Authorization: Bearer $TOKEN"

-You can authenticate to the Wazuh server API using a Python script.
-The following script wazuh_api_authenticator.py authenticates with the Wazuh server API to obtain a JWT.
-It then uses the token within the request header to retrieve a summary of the statuses of Wazuh agents.
+You can authenticate to the Wazuh server API and obtain a JWT using a Python script.
+The following script wazuh_api_authenticator.py gets the token and uses it to retrieve basic Wazuh server API information and Wazuh agent status summary.

 #!/usr/bin/env python3